 Feast of Music covers live music in NYC, and occasionally other places.
 Launched in 2007, it aspires to give equal voice to all kinds of music: everything from an indie show in a Williamsburg dive, to an orchestra concert in Carnegie Hall.
 As Duke Ellington once said: "There are only two kinds of music: good music...and the other kind."

-Pete Matthews is a digital media and marketing professional who lives in Park Slope, Brooklyn.
-As an undergrad, he was Program Director for his college radio station, which played everything from Mahler to Mudhoney.
-After that, Pete briefly did PR for opera singers before coming to his senses and switching careers to digital marketing and media, developing communications strategies for some of the world's largest companies.
-At night and on weekends, he goes to shows.
+Pete Matthews lives in Park Slope, Brooklyn.
+As an undergrad, he was Program Director for his college radio station, which played everything from Mahler to Miles Davis.
+Entering the real world, Pete briefly did PR for opera singers before coming to his senses and switching careers to digital marketing and media, developing communications strategies for some of the world's largest companies.
+At night and on the weekends, he goes to shows.